tkuhlman/tkuhlman.github.io/_drafts/ideas.md

 - git
   - workflow, lots of repos versus few, git subtree versus git submodules
 - Docker
+  - Talk about the Monasca demo, kitematic, in general hiding implementation details.
   - Ansible + docker how I both build and deploy with Ansible.
     - Annoyances with docker, include that the service startups fail with the newer init replacements so my roles have to be modified.
     - The building of the container is split from the running so I find myself having to change roles so some things only happen when on startup.
 Not that